MTayyab10/recommendation_sys/PostgreSQL.md

     'default': {
         'ENGINE': 'django.db.backends.postgresql',
-        'NAME': 'recommendations',  # Or the name of your database 'USER': 'Tayyab10',  # Or the PostgreSQL user 'PASSWORD': 'your_password',  # The password for your PostgreSQL user 'HOST': 'localhost',  # Should be 'localhost' or '127.0.0.1' 'PORT': '5432',  # Default PostgreSQL port
+        'NAME': 'recommendations',  # Or the name of your database 'USER': '......',  # Or the PostgreSQL user 'PASSWORD': '....',  # The password for your PostgreSQL user 'HOST': 'localhost',  # Should be 'localhost' or '127.0.0.1' 'PORT': '5432',  # Default PostgreSQL port
     }